 A feeder link switch over may result in transferring the established connection for the affected UEs between two gNBs.

-For soft feeder link switch over, an NTN payload is able to connect to more than one NTN Gateway during a given period i.e. a temporary overlap can be ensured during the transition between the feeder links.
+For soft feeder link switch over, an NTN payload is able to connect to more than one NTN Gateways during a given period, i.e. a temporary overlap can be ensured during the transition between the feeder links.

-For hard feeder link switch over, an NTN payload connects to only one NTN Gateway at any given time i.e. a radio link interruption may occur during the transition between the feeder links.
+For hard feeder link switch over, an NTN payload connects to only one NTN Gateway at any given time, i.e. a radio link interruption may occur during the transition between the feeder links.

 Question 2.10: Do companies agree with the above proposal or have further suggestions ?